robotcodedev/robotcode/docs/03_reference/cli.md

 - `--port PORT`

    The port to listen on or connect to.
-(Only valid for `tcp` and `socket mode`) *NOTE:* This option is mutually exclusive with options: pipe-server, pipe-name.  [env var: ROBOTCODE_PORT; default: 6612; 1<=x<=65535]
+(Only valid for `tcp` and `socket mode`) *NOTE:* This option is mutually exclusive with options: pipe-name, pipe-server.  [env var: ROBOTCODE_PORT; default: 6612; 1<=x<=65535]

 - `--bind ADDRESS`

    Specify alternate bind address.
 If no address is specified `localhost` is used.
-(Only valid for tcp and socket mode) *NOTE:* This option is mutually exclusive with options: pipe-server, pipe-name.  [env var: ROBOTCODE_BIND; default: 127.0.0.1]
+(Only valid for tcp and socket mode) *NOTE:* This option is mutually exclusive with options: pipe-name, pipe-server.  [env var: ROBOTCODE_BIND; default: 127.0.0.1]

 - `--pipe-name NAME`

    The pipe to listen on or connect to.
-(Only valid in `pipe` and `pipe-server` mode) *NOTE:* This option is mutually exclusive with options: pipe-server, port, tcp, bind.  [env var: ROBOTCODE_PIPE_NAME]
+(Only valid in `pipe` and `pipe-server` mode) *NOTE:* This option is mutually exclusive with options: pipe-server, tcp, port, bind.  [env var: ROBOTCODE_PIPE_NAME]

 - `--version`